d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   │ 	    (propertize "The quick brown fox jumps over the lazy dog" 'face sym)))) └────

-  Look at Marginalia's various annotators for examples of formating annotations.
+  Look at Marginalia's various annotators for examples of formatting annotations.
 In particular, the helper function `marginalia--fields' can be used to format information into columns.